Leaving Mormonism

 Joseph Smith had a history of deception and coercion

-JS married dozens of women, including teenagers (youngest was 14), sometimes using his status as prophet to pressure them to agree.
+JS married dozens of women, including teenagers (youngest was 14) and some who already had husbands, sometimes using his status as prophet to pressure them to agree.
 He deceived Emma and others about his practice of polygamy.

-After the Nauvoo Expositor published about JS’s behavior, JS (who was the mayor) had the printing press destroyed.
+After the Nauvoo Expositor published about JS’s behavior as mayor, JS had the printing press destroyed.

 Claims of exclusive authority were retrofitted

 The First Vision shows up in the historical record starting in 1832.
 Joseph Smith claimed that the First Vision occurred in 1820; however, he also said it occurred during a revival—but there was no revival in 1820.
-The next one wouldn't be until 1824, after JS was purportedly visited by the angel Moroni.
+The next one wouldn't be until 1824, after JS had already claimed to have been told about the existence of gold plates by an angel.
+Early members of the church don't appear to have even been aware of the First Vision.

 The Melchizedek priesthood was supposedly restored in 1829 before the church was organized, but in fact church records state that "the authority of the Melchizedek Priesthood was manifested and conferred for the first time" in a June 1831 conference.
 This occurred shortly after Sidney Rigdon joined the church.
 Rigdon was likely familiar already with the concept of a Melchizedek and an Aaronic priesthood as taught by Alexander Crawford.